Although we specialize in a tea-based Kombucha, we do make some brews in which some extraordinary botanicals play the main role.

 Now all the fun begins.

-When it's all done, this precious liquid is ready for bottling.
+When it's all done, this precious and delicious liquid is ready for bottling.

 Here, our Nettle Kombucha goes from glass jars into glass bottles.